-The application process opens at 6am Monday 1st October 2018 and closes at midnight on Monday 7th January 2019.
+The application process begins 1st October and closes at midnight on 7th January.

 > four images in JPG format with your name and print title as the file name (see image guidelines below),

-> your 100-word artist statement for use in social media (see examples here),
+> your 100-word artist statement for use in social media and the website (see examples here),

 > your 40-word artist statement for use in the exhibition catalogue,

 Applications can be made by using the on-line Google Application Form on this page.